 20 years ago, paths forward were less clear.
 Solar viable, but could it be cheap enough?
-Might horizontal or vertical axis wind turbines win in red in tooth & claw competition?
-Electric vehicles sure on better batteries, but when might that succeed?
-Would green hydrogen ever be economically viable?
-Same, fuel cells?
+Might horizontal or vertical axis wind turbines win in a red in tooth & claw competition?
+Electric vehicles sure with better batteries, but when might that happen?
+Is green hydrogen ever economically viable?
+Same for fuel cells?
 All were obvious questions - no obvious answers.
-Barely imaginable then; possibilities now electric jets, green H_2 , ammonia, methanol MH_3OH for ships; how to scale DAC for sequestration to make carbon inert like mineralized rock?
+Barely imaginable then, possible now electric jets, green H_2 and ammonia, methanol MH_3OH for ships; to scale DAC for sequestration to make carbon inert like mineralized rock.
 So much is yet to see in this important decade.
-All is open to debate.
+All open to debate.
 Inherently, unknowable.
-We recall this is rather like late in the last century, yet only some 25+ years ago.
+We recall this rather like late in the last century, yet only some 25+ years ago.

-Passively pooling diverse clean energy components into an Index basket made great sense then - & still does now.
-Victors, unknowable, which competing technologies will win the day.
-Mitigating against individual stock risk, via a basket was compelling then: it's more so now!
-One can't know which stories may survive among fast-changing storage, solar, wind, green H2, fuel cells, electric vehicles, decarbonizing and more ahead.
-Which equities, all very risky - shall fail - and which may survive.
+Passively pooling diverse clean energy possibilities into an Index basket had made great sense then - & arguably still does.
+Victors are unknowable, which competing technologies will win the day.
+Mitigating against individual stock risk, via a basket was compelling then: it is more so now!
+One can't know which stories may survive among fast-changing storage, solar, wind, green H2, fuel cells, storage, electric vehicles, decarbonizing, more ahead.
+Which equities all very risky - shall fail - and which may survive.
 Perhaps thrive.
 This vexed matter bedevils and helps to make passive Indexing like seen here arguably rather compelling.

-Volatility, is a differing beast.
-We can say with great confidence oil & gas prices will doubtless jerk around at times very sizably ahead.
-Natural gas/oil/coal may be in long-term decline - yet events happen: lack of supply, or storage; accidents, attacks on infrastructure, drought, floods, hot days, bitter cold snaps, even solar weather or EMPs - making for big price changes.
-To not weatherize against extremes in a climate crisis = jumps ahead.
-Unpredictability is predictable, in that sense.
-Drought too stalks fossil & nuke plants; all need cooling water.
-Stratospheric heating in changing climate may occur one month, weaker Jet Stream lets super cold arctic air dip South so freezing infrastructure.
-Or a slowing Gulf Stream ironically, may mean dramatically cooler Europe alters weather patterns.
-Stability in both Streams: the Gulf + the Jet, is crucial.
-Less temperature contrast 'twixt the poles vs. equator may mean wind droughts.
-Fossils are in long decline - yet we'll certainly see price spikes ahead.
+But Volatility, is a differing beast.
+We can say with great confidence oil & gas prices will doubtless move very sizably ahead.
+Natural gas/oil/coal may be in a long-term decline - yet events happen: lack of supply or storage; accidents, attacks on infrastructure, drought, floods, hot days, bitter cold snaps, even solar weather, EMPs - make big price changes.
+To not weatherize against extremes in climate crisis = Unpredictability that's predictable, in a sense.
+Drought too stalks fossil, nuke plants; for all need cooling water.
+Stratospheric heating in changing climate may occur say one month, a weaker Jet Stream lets super cold arctic air dip South freezing infrastructure.
+Or a slowing Gulf Stream ironically, may mean dramatically cooler Europe on altered weather patterns.
+In past stability in both Streams: the Gulf + the Jet, was crucial.
+Less temperature contrast ahead 'twixt poles vs. equator may mean wind droughts.
+So fossils are in long decline - yet we'll certainly see volatility there ahead.

-Perhaps foreshadowing, a deadly disaster hit Texas in 2021 when a freeze took down its electrical grid.
-That US blackout showcased too battles going on in messaging.
+Perhaps foreshadowing, deadly disaster hit Texas 2021 when a freeze took down its electrical grid.
+That US blackout showcased too battles now going on in messaging.
 What will it take to build a stronger, more reliable grid going forward?
-Key fossil fuel natural gas has long been dominant - yet lately it is finding itself at times a bit on back heels.

-Case in point amid that crisis: an argument was hastily put out during this blackout that it was due to clean energy, due to wind turbines freezing!
-Whether promoted by uninformed, or politically motivated opponents to renewables - that tale was widely circulated especially by certain media outlets.
-An image was spread of a helicopter & vat above a frozen wind turbine - claiming it was a recent photo of flailing Texas attempts to use chemicals to try to unfreeze turbines.
-They claimed it was proof that wind power alone was the main / or only cause of terrible grid outages right then in that freezing Winter February 2021 in Texas.
+More gas and nuclear - or more renewables and storage?
+Natural gas has long been dominant - yet lately it is finding itself at times a bit on back heels.
+Case in point is that amid that crisis: an argument was hastily put out during this blackout that it was due to clean energy, due to its wind turbines freezing!
+Whether promoted by uninformed, or politically motivated opponents - that tale was widely circulated especially by certain media outlets.
+An image was spread of a helicopter & vat above a frozen wind turbine - claiming it a recent photo of flailing Texas attempts to use chemicals to unfreeze turbines.
+They claimed it proof wind alone was main / or only cause of terrible grid outages right then in that freezing Winter February 2021 in Texas.